Tetr4/ardensyntax-eclipse-plugin/README.md

-# Arden Syntax Editor Update Site
+# Arden4Eclipse Update Site

-The purpose of this repository is to be included into the Arden2ByteCode Homepage Repository such that it can be uploaded to the web server via `git pull`.
+The purpose of this branch is to host the update-site of the Arden4Eclipse plugin via [Github Pages](https://pages.github.com/) at <https://plri.github.io/ardensyntax-eclipse-plugin/update/>.